EvanReen/Selenium-Ryanair/README.md

 # Selenium-Ryanair
-Automating tests for Ryanair website
+Automating tests for Ryanair website.
+Note: seat selection.
+Seats might be booked/taken in the process so if the tests fail that will be the case.

 # Requirements
 - Latest Java version (Java 17)